 Nourish - Plant Based & Healthy Pre-Workout Snack Tips

-Feeding your body before and after every workout is essential for burning the most calories, staying energized, building lean muscle, losing weight, and speeding up recovery.
-You’ve got to have energy to ensure an effective workout, so fuelling your body with the right food before your workout is key.
-This way you’ll not only have an abundance of energy and stamina, but you’ll also help prevent low blood sugar which can often lead to light-headedness and fatigue during your workout.
+You’ve got to have the energy to ensure an effective workout, so fuelling your body with the right food before your workout is key.
+This way you’ll not only have an abundance of energy and stamina, but you’ll also help prevent low blood sugar.
+This often leads to light-headedness and fatigue during your workout.

 To help prevent the feeling of low-energy and famishment, opt for a mix of carbohydrates and a little bit of protein to give you the energy to power on through that spin class!

 Here are my top pre-workout snack do’s and don’ts to help you get the most out of your workout:

 Bananas are loaded with easily digested and energising carbohydrates.
 Plus they are packed with potassium which helps maintain nerve and muscle function.

 Fuelling up on carbs before a workout means you’re less likely to wane halfway through your workout, or you feel insanely tired afterwards.

 If you’re in a rush eat a medium banana 30mins – 1hr before your workout.
 This will provide you with a good spurt of energy before your workout.
 Furthermore, it will help prevent muscle cramps and replenish the potassium that you lose when you sweat.

 If you have more time, opt for a banana filled smoothie.
 Combine 1 banana with half a cup of spinach, half a cup of almond milk and a scoop of a plant-based protein powder.